cmu-sei/iides/examples/example2.md

 - **`Industry subsector`**:
  National Security (*92.811*) &mdash; This industry comprises government establishments of the Armed Forces, including the National Guard, primarily engaged in national security and related activities.
 - **`Business`**:
- The National Security Agency (NSA) is a critical player in the U.S. intelligence community.
+ The Global Intelligence Agency (GIA) is a critical player in the U.S. intelligence community.
 Its primary function is to gather and analyze foreign signals intelligence (SIGINT) to protect national security.
 - **`Parent company`**:
- United States Department of Defense
+ Government Agency
 - **`Incident role`**:
  Primary Victim (*V*) &mdash; The organization was the primary victim organization of the insider's actions.